 When hiring a new employee, true qualifications are typically “discovered” when work begins at the first job site, at the controls of your real equipment.
 And that’s because Human Resources don’t have the necessary expertise to ask the right questions.
 Worse, CVs often contain misleading elements that exaggerate competencies or responsibilities.

 Double checking operating skills, before hiring, is easy to do with our Personal Simulator, since Human Resources can simply compare simulation results with benchmarks (target values) established by your best operators.
 Since everyone does the very same simulated work, this really is a case of “apples and apples”.

 Pre-screen for operator aptitude when promoting from within

-Our Personal Simulators will let you evaluate this aptitude, something especially important when promoting from within, to see if someone who already has the right attitude has also got enough aptitude to make training worthwhile.
+Our Personal Simulators will let you evaluate this aptitude, something especially important when promoting from within to grow your own operators, to be sure that someone with the right attitude also has enough aptitude to make training worthwhile.